Online Since 1999 Site Secure

 Wherever you’re roaming though there are some limitations, most notably that you can’t use more than 12GB of data per month when abroad.

-There’s no limit on call or texts within your allowance in Go Roam in Europe locations, but outside Europe you can only use up to 5000 texts back to the UK per month, and up to 3000 minutes.
+There’s no limit on call or texts within your allowance in Go Roam in Europe locations, but outside Europe you can only use up to 5000 texts back to the UK per month (or 3000 on Pay As You Go plans), and up to 3000 minutes.

 Tethering is allowed, but only if you have unlimited data and only in Go Roam in Europe locations.
 If you want to tether when outside Europe you can purchase a Data Passport, giving you unrestricted data for £5 per day.